jwilly117/CarCompanion/README.md

 There is also a spot for a backup camera, which a webapp will pick up any USB based camera and use it once the COM port is opened.

 ### Further Goals of this project
-My future goals for this project are to polish the UI and bring this closer to something that would be a product from a store.
+My future goals for this project are to polish the UI and bring this closer to something that would be an actual product, although its more of a proof of concept and ability than a real potential product.